Tai Chi Chuan (Glasgow)

 Open or Close

 Beginners start with a square form, which can be done by most people of reasonable fitness.
-Regular daily practice and classes will improve fitness and body awareness as you progress and commit to practice.
-The ongoing class curriculum offers varied and extensive training, and in simple terms, you get out what you put in.
+Regular daily practice and classes will improve fitness and body awareness, strength and balance as you progress.
+Co-operative partner work (push hands exercises) and various warm up exercises further help.
+The round form follows, and in time other forms (weapons & nei kung) for those who are interested.

 If you suffer from any restrictive medical condition, you should consult your doctor before attempting any Tai Chi, and ensure your teacher is made aware before beginning a class.